CommunityToolkit/Graph-Controls/README.md

 ## <a name="documentation"></a> Getting Started

 To get started using Graph data in your application, you'll first need to enable authentication.

-> Note: The nuget packages metioned are not yet released, and can be accessed from using our dedicated Nuget feed: [WindowsCommunityToolkit-MainLatest](https://pkgs.dev.azure.com/dotnet/CommunityToolkit/_packaging/WindowsCommunityToolkit-MainLatest/nuget/v3/index.json)

 ### 1A.
 Setup authentication with MSAL